Inside Adidas’s ambitious plan to end plastic waste in a decade

 Step 1: Use Recycled Plastic At Scale By 2024

 The first step, will be transitioning the company to recycled plastic.
 By the end of this year, half of all polyester will be from recycled sources, and by 2024, all polyester that the company uses will be recycled.
 The company plans to introduce labels that explain exactly where the polyester comes from.
-Products labeled PrimeGreen will use polyester derived from recycled water bottles, while products labeled PrimeBlue will be ocean plastic provided by Parlay.
-Since this will require much more plastic than Parlay currently extracts from the oceans around the Maldives, Adidas will collaborate with Parlay to extract plastic from other beaches around the world.
+Products labeled PrimeGreen will use polyester derived from recycled water bottles, while products labeled PrimeBlue will be ocean plastic provided by Parley.
+Since this will require much more plastic than Parley currently intercept plastic from remote islands, beaches, coastal communities and shorelines, Adidas will collaborate with Parley to extract plastic from beaches around the world.

 Of course, polyester is just one of the plastic materials that Adidas uses in clothes and shoes.
 Carnes says Adidas is also working to find recycled polymers for plastic in other products, such as the foam in shoes.
 This is a longer process, partly because there hasn’t been as much industry demand for recycled PVC and PU foams.
 Over the last couple of years, as fashion labels ranging from Everlane to swimwear brand Summersalt have switched to recycled plastics, there has been an increased demand for recycled polyester, which means that manufacturers have been working hard to produce the material and improve its quality.
 But that hasn’t happened for other forms of plastic.
 “We’re trying to create the demand ourselves, and we’re working with partners to help find these materials,” he says.
 “We can’t say that we’re working to end plastic waste unless we think about all plastic in our supply chain.
 I can confidently say than in the next 10 years, we’ll have the technology to do so.”